lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/5_Use_Terra.bio_Genomic_Datasets.md

 ### Key considerations
 - Many Terra (GCP) datasets require authenticated access.
 The '1000 Genomes' dataset has public access.
-- Import and use any subset of reference data in your Terra analysis (notebook or worflow)
+- Import and use any subset of reference data in your Terra analysis (notebook or workflow)

-### How to do this
+### How to do this and verify

 See screenshots below for general flow of working with reference data and your own data in Terra.
 - **LOGIN & SETUP** ->